njtwomey/njtwomey.github.io/_pages/about.md

 social: true
 ---

-I'm a lecturer / research fellow in computational behavioural analysis with machine learning at the University of Bristol.
-My research interests lie in machine learning, data science, artificial intelligence, and the application of these to healthcare (and recently in astronomy too).
-More specifically, my machine learning research is on the design and development of bespoke probabilistic and structural methods for these application areas.
+I'm a research fellow / lecturer in machine learning, data science and artificial intelligence at the University of Bristol.
+My research interests lie in the design and development of bespoke probabilistic and structural methods for digital health (and recently astronomy).
+I also have a keen research interest in data and model efficiency in applications with complex hetergeneous data and limited labels.

 I intend this website to serve these purposes: